kimoimercy/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd-see name of working directory
+List files of a directory